mikkohei13/airquality-finland/README.md

 - Data types in JSON; string -> float
 - Fetch page into its own method
-- Now input validation & error messaging is done in the sraping class; is this ok?
-Yes, if the point of this to be an API (object is not used directly in applications).
+- Documentation & blog post
+- Fetch form page only once, is possible
 - Unit testing
 - Compare index calculation: http://www.hsy.fi/seututieto/ilmanlaatu/tiedotus/indeksi/Sivut/default.aspx & http://www.ilmanlaatu.fi/ilmansaasteet/indeksi/indeksi.php

+RELEASE

 - Handle null data (at midnight)
-- Documentation
-- Fetch form page only once, is possible
 - City validation
 - Station validation: can be tricky because portal returns summary data if number is invalid, and scraper freezes when reading the summary table
 - Scrape error handling: portal is offline or changes
 - Caching
 -- Based on get parameters, date & hour.
 If hourly data is available -> write cache, if not, don't.
 If cache is available, use that, if not, fetch new.
 -- Find out when data is updated

+RELEASE

 - Additional sources?
 Are these duplicates to ilmanlaatuportaali.fi?
  - hel.fi
  - HSL

 Misc
 ----

+ - Now input validation & error messaging is done in the sraping class; is this ok?
+Yes, if the point of this to be an API (object is not used directly in applications).

 https://github.com/lllllT/MultiPictureLiveWallpaper
 https://github.com/lllllT/MultiPictureLiveWallpaper-PicasaPlugin